 Hozenji is probably one of the smallest temples you’ll see in Japan, but it’ll likely be the most memorable.
 Right in the middle of crowded Namba is the last place you’d expect to find solitude, but Hozenji manages to be a serene oasis in the middle of this neon jungle.
 The Buddha kept at Hozenji is covered with a thick layer of moss because of the constant stream of prayers and subsequent splashes of water thrown in his direction.
 The alleyways surrounding Hozenji hearkens back to an older Osaka with cobblestone streets and noren cloth covered entryways.

 Once Japan’s main merchant town, Osaka was the first place all edible ingredients came to before being shipped out to the rest of the country.
-Due to this unfettered access to the best food in Japan, Osaka gained its reputation as the “Kitchen of Japan” and to this day it’s still considered the best place to eat.
+Due to this unfettered access to the best food in Japan, Osaka gained its reputation as the ‘Kitchen of Japan’ and to this day it’s still considered the best place to eat.
 There’s a saying that people from Tokyo and Kyoto will spend their money on clothes and shoes, but Osakans will bankrupt themselves on food.
 This love of food is most evident in classic Osaka dishes like takoyaki, okonomiyaki, and kushikatsu.
-No trip would be complete without indulging in all 3 of these not-so-healthy options.
+No trip would be complete without indulging in all three of these not-so-healthy options.

 Shitennoji was built in 593 A.D. and was the first state-supported temple in the country after Buddhism was brought into Japan from China.
 Historically it’s considered the first Buddhist temple in Japan.
 After 1,4oo hundred years and repeated fires, Shitennoji’s temple grounds are still similar to those built so long ago.
 It’s a bit hard to believe that one of the most historically significant religious sites in Japan is now surrounded by skyscrapers.
 While Shitennoji is a must-see anytime of year, try going on the 14th of any month to experience the largest flea market in Osaka.
-This is a lively place to pick up used kimonos, antiques, or perhaps a piece of Japanese pottery.
+This is a lively place to pick up used kimonos, antiques or perhaps a piece of Japanese pottery.

-A few years ago Kuromon Ichiba Market wasn’t really on most tourist’s radars.
+A few years ago, Kuromon Ichiba Market wasn’t really on most tourist’s radars.
 Recently though, its reputation as one of the best wet markets in Japan has quickly transformed it into one of the most traveller-friendly areas in Japan.
-There’s free wifi in the market area, toilets, and a rest area for everyone checking out the shops.
+There’s free WiFi in the market area, toilets, and a rest area for everyone checking out the shops.
 Kuromon Ichiba is well known for having the freshest ingredients and is the main spot for area chefs to shop for their restaurants as well as being popular with local housewives.
 If you like seafood, don’t pass up the chance to have fresh-from-the-ocean fish and shellfish grilled right in front of you at one of the fish shops in the shopping arcade.
-Experience what it was like to shop in Japan before large department stores like Daimaru and Takashimaya.
+Experience what it was like to shop in Japan before large department stores like Daimaru and Takashimaya opened.

-Osaka Castle in the shining jewel among the city’s tourist attractions.
+Osaka Castle is the shining jewel among the city’s tourist attractions.
 One of the most historically significant sites in Japan, the castle was originally constructed in the late 1500s by Toyotomi Hideyoshi.
 Later the site of one of the famous Battle of Sekigahara, the castle would eventually fall to the Tokugawa clan who was the last of the shogunates of feudal era Japan.
-While the castle standing today is one of many rebuildings, there are still many areas of the park that are considered cultural assets like Otemon gate.
+While the castle standing today is one of many rebuildings, there are still many areas of the park that are considered cultural assets, like Otemon gate.
 The castle is no longer the site of battles, but one of learning and relaxation.
 The inside has been turned into a museum dedicated to the history of the area during the 16th and 17th centuries.
 The park surrounding the castle is a popular spot for locals and travellers alike.
 In late winter, check out the plum tree orchard to see a plum tree, or ume, flowers burst forth in a brilliant display of pinks and whites signalling the beginning of spring.